Australia - Continent for a Nation

 The crown of the United Kingdom descends from the kingship of Saxon times, particularly from the Coronation ceremony established by St. Augustine in the sixth century AD.
 It is a crown which embodies a democracy unknown in other parts of the world for from the earlier times the King’s rule was always ultimately subject to the people, whether they were represented by the Saxon Witan or the medieval parliament.

-Whilst the crown is mentioned only a few times in the Australian constitution, its influence permeates its entirety and whereas it may, with great difficulty, be possible to replace the Queen in our constitution, should the people of Australia ever agree to become a republic, it would be impossible to remove the pervading influence of the crown, including the precedents, the conventions and the reserve powers which flow there-from.
+Whilst the crown is mentioned only a few times in the Australian constitution, its influence permeates its entirety and whereas it may, with great difficulty, be possible to replace the King in our constitution, should the people of Australia ever agree to become a republic, it would be impossible to remove the pervading influence of the crown, including the precedents, the conventions and the reserve powers which flow there-from.

 Accordingly, if the Australian people ever decide that Australia should be a republic, it would therefore be far better to draw up a new constitution as the Americans did in 1787 (ratified in 1789) rather than replace words here and there.